 • Malware

 Reviewing all those things manually and then deleting the files you don’t need, as well as getting rid of malware, is time-consuming and frustrating.
 But you don’t have to do it manually.
-CleanMyMac X’s Smart Scan module can do it for you.
+CleanMyMac’s Smart Care module can do it for you.
 With one click, it will search junk files, look for opportunities to optimize your Mac, and scan your computer for malware.
+It will also locate all critical app updates.
 And when it’s done, it makes it easy for you to get rid of files and speed up your Mac.
-You can download CleanMyMac X for free here.
+You can download CleanMyMac for free here.

 How to create a macOS Sequoia ISO file